da-x/fancydiff/README.md

 ### Download and install

+#### Linux

+First make sure that you have a terminal program that supports 24 bit True Color (see this [gist](https://gist.github.com/XVilka/8346728)).

-Latest binaries can be installed for both Mac OS X and Linux:
+Latest binaries of Fancydiff can be installed on major distributions.

 On **Fedora** 22 onwards: